 However, a person may experience a mixture of these symptoms.

 Several types of viruses can cause a head cold,

 - human parainfluenza virus (HPIV)

 - respiratory syncytial virus (RSV)

-It is possible to catch a head cold by coming into contact with surfaces or things that someone with the virus previously touched.
+It is possible to develop a head cold after coming into contact with surfaces or things that someone with the virus previously touched.
 The virus can enter the body through a person’s eyes, mouth, or nose.

 - having a weakened immune system

 - the season, as colds are more common in fall and winter

 - exposure to other people with head colds, particularly schoolchildren